Canon SX530 vs Panasonic G5

 It is notable that the SX530 offers wifi support, while the G5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX530 and the G5 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the G5 have been discontinued, but can regularly be found used on ebay.
 The G5 was replaced by the Panasonic G6, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX530 and G5 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Panasonic G5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX530 or the Panasonic G5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.